 - Nurturing the development of organizations that are of the community and responsive to community needs

 - Leaving organizational partners stronger and more resilient as a result of shared work

 Organizations interested in participating in the PoWER Institutes must demonstrate a commitment to improving the functioning of their organizations and have an interest in expanding services in areas that have minimal resources available to people living with or impacted by HIV.
 Institutes will be offered 1-2 times each year in a different region within the Deep South states (AL, FL, GA, LA, MS, NC, SC, TN or TX).
-Regional organizations will be selected to participate in a cohort based on HIV incidence and prevalence rates and the availability of HIV care and prevention resources in the region.
-At least five (5) organizations will be selected to participate in each cohort, and a stipend will be available to organizations that remain in good standing (i.e. attend all scheduled learning and follow-up sessions and meet all reporting requirements) during the Institute.
-All travel expenses will be paid by the Emory COMPASS Coordinating Center.
+Space is limited (up to ten (10) organizations will be selected to participate), and a stipend will be available to organizations that are accepted.

 Organizations eligible to participate in the PoWER Institutes must:

-- Organization(s) must have at a minimum of 3 years of demonstrated experience in addressing HIV/AIDS.
+- Be an organization with a minimum of 2 years of demonstrated experience in addressing HIV/AIDS.